 “There’s no two sides to that flag.
 That means hatred, That’s what it stands for for us.
 We were oppressed with that flag.
 They used it when they burned crosses in our ancestors’ yards.
 When it was railed around on horses.
 I don’t know what history you’re reading, but if you read the U.S. history, it tells you exactly what that flag stands for and what it means, especially to African-Americans,” said mother Latitah Coleman.

-The photo, first posted on Instagram by one of the girls, was immediately taken down after an onslaught of negative comments condemning it.
+The photo, first posted on Instagram by one of the girls, was immediately taken down after an onslaught of negative comments.

 Latitiah said she spoke with school administrators about the situation.

 “I went from the coach to the principal, from the principal to the superintendent.
 And I kept getting vague answers.
 It was almost like everybody was reading a script,” she said.

 About two weeks later, they said everyone showed up for the first day of practice as if nothing happened.

 That’s when Reagan said she immediately quit the team.

 “No matter how much I love something, no matter how passionate I am about something, I love myself more and I respect myself more and I could not be on that team,” Reagan said.

 As only one of two black cheerleaders on the team, Reagan said this isn’t the first instance of racism.

 An Instagram video recently resurfaced of a Daphne cheerleader dropping the N-word during basketball season.

 There’s also a screenshot of a cheerleader calling a classmate the N-word in a Snapchat message.